 Until now, the Gypsy Cob was not a registered breed.
 While breeding these magical horses was careful and deliberate, the detailed history of the breed bloodlines was kept in the collective memory of the families who bred them for many generations.
 Due to the recent interest in the importation of Gypsy horses, registries have been established here and abroad to protect and continue the established bloodlines.

 Many names are associated with the Gypsy type horse; Colored Horse , Gypsy Cob, Tinker, Irish Cob, Travelers Horse, Irish Horse and most recently in the US Gypsy Vanner are a few.

 Gypsy families often own many gypsy type horses but only a few possess the potential to reproduce the quality of horse that is sought for breeding purposes.
 The Gypsy Cob must possess a certain look and meet a clear conformation standard, ensuring that we may reproduce the same quality horse that the ancient Romany Gypsy dreamed of.

 The sheer beauty of the Gypsy Cob will captivate young and old alike.
 The long hair on the legs and their effortless floating motion gives them a mystical fairytale appearance as they move across the meadow.

 Gypsies range in size from 13 to 15 hands.
 They are sturdy with heavy bone, flat knees and short backs.
 They come in a variety of colors: bay/white, red/white, dapple, blue and tri-colored.
-The most common are black/white and occasionally you will find a solid, however, all colors are prized!
+The most common are black/white, brown/white and occasionally you will find a solid, however, all colors are prized!
 Piebald and skewbald horses are most abundant because the Romany breeders discovered that this coloring is related to the horses kind and sweet temperament.
 Gypsy Cobs have an abundance of mane and feather.
 Feather (long hair on the legs) should begin at the knee and cover the hooves.
 Manes and tails are long, thick and flowing.